-On October 10, 1923 Hadley gave birth to the couple's first son, John, at Wellesley hospital.
-Hemingway was, unfortunately, not there for his son's birth; he was on a train from New York, where he had been covering the arrival of British Prime Minister David Lloyd George, for the Star.
-In January of of 1924, less then four months after his second arrival in Canada, Hemingway and his young family returned to Paris.
+On October 10, 1923, Hadley gave birth to the couple's first son, John, at Wellesley hospital.
+Hemingway was, unfortunately, not there for his son's birth; he was on a train from New York, where he had been covering the arrival of British Prime Minister David Lloyd George, for The Star.
+In January 1924, less than four months after his second arrival in Canada, Hemingway and his young family returned to Paris.

 Kalinowski, T. (April 8, 2019) Ernest Hemingway's Former Toronto Home up for Sale. www.thestar.com/business/real_estate/2019/04/08/ernest-hemingways-former-toronto-home-up-for-sale.html